umjammer/FreeTTS/freetts/src/test/resources/tests/benchmarks/README.txt

 Script: 'collectMetrics'
      Collects benchmarks for a number of input sizes and voices.
-Sends output to stadout.
+Sends output to stdout.
 Typically run by the benchmark script.

 Script 'dukesays'
      Generates a wave dump for a standard utterance